HackingMusicTheory/hackingmusictheory.github.io/gawboy.md

 that is unnecessary online.
 Students control the pause button, so the actual pace of the videos can be faster than most in-person lectures.

-3. Keep the videos short.
-It is an oft-repeated canard among educators that college students’ attention tends to drift after about 10-15 minutes of lecture, although it’s [probably more likely](http://teachingcenter.wustl.edu/Journal/Reviews/Pages/student-attention.aspx) that
+**3. Keep the videos short.** It is an oft-repeated canard among educators that college students’ attention tends to drift after about 10-15 minutes of lecture, although it’s [probably more likely](http://teachingcenter.wustl.edu/Journal/Reviews/Pages/student-attention.aspx) that